 I have always been a supporter of the underdog.
 I remember growing up being keenly aware of my classmates and friends who were different than me or treated as outcasts because of their circumstances, appearance or perceived shortcomings.
-Seems I always had empathy for the “nerdy kid” that everyone ridiculed sensing how demoralizing it must feel to be part of a group that rejects you.
+Seems I always had empathy for the “nerdy kid” that everyone ridiculed sensing how demoralizing it must feel to be part of a group that is constantly being rejected.
 My parents taught me that I was no better than anyone else but that no one was better than me.

 Childhood is certainly a difficult time for many of us and kids can be downright cruel.
 Perhaps as children we don't know better, but the core of who we are is manifest, I believe, at a very early age.
 It's part of our DNA and how we are raised.
 It is not to say we cannot change, but if you want to judge a person's character, look and see how he or she treats the outcasts, those who are struggling and the downtrodden.